WordPress 6.1 Update Header

 WordPress 6.1 is the next update of the popular content management system (CMS).
 We took a look at the beta version of WordPress 6.1 and show you in this article what you can expect after the WordPress update.

 At WordPress, new major updates are always tested and discussed in detail by the WordPress community several weeks before the release.
 This is also the case with WordPress 6.1, on which work started back in May 2022.
 Once again, the expectations for WordPress are high.
-This is precisely why we took a look at the roadmap for the new version and the beta versions released so far.
+For this very reason, we took a look at the roadmap for the new version and the beta versions released so far.

 This makes WordPress 6.1 the third major update this year, following WordPress 5.9 in January 2022 and WordPress 6.0 in May 2022.